monodot/knowledge-base/_articles/podman.md

 - To give the container the same permissions as the user who launched it, add `--privileged` to your podman command.
 - `priveleged` releaxes Seccomp, SELinux and restrictions on mounts in `/proc` and `/sys`.
 - Note that `privileged` in podman has a slightly different meaning from docker's `privileged`.

+Some corruption when trying to run `podman images` or deleting containers with `podman rm $(podman ps -aq)`, like _"container 2ab05ed139dc86b9a056e60ccc5cf768822d34db63db2c51b401c953c7d455d3 is the infra container of pod 17c359d0b1a5f312b80e240e9c2f3082f4cb647a895042ba97fbae33806cfca0 and cannot be removed without removing the pod"_

+- Nuclear option: just obliterate the containers storage directory completely: `rm -rf ~/.local/share/containers`